accumulator/Quickddit/README.md

 Quickddit is developed using Qt and currently available for MeeGo Harmattan (Qt 4.7.4) and Sailfish OS (Qt 5.2).
 The logic part is developed in C++ while the UI is developed in QML.

+The Harmattan port has been left at 1.0.0 feature level, and will not receive new features.

 Features
 ========
 - Sign in with your Reddit account or browse anonymously